 In 2012 Cuckoo released Malwr, their sandbox-as-a-service which allows users to use the data they have collected via an easy to use interface.
 Its aim was to serve as an alternative for users who don’t have the ability to deal with Cuckoo properly but still want to leverage its intelligence.

 Yara is an open source malware attribution tool used to classify malware samples based on textual or binary patterns once they have been analyzed in Cuckoo.
 Using Yara, researchers write descriptions of malware families based on patterns.
 These descriptions are called rules, hence the name Yara (which stands for “Yet Another Recursive Acronym”) Rules.
 It allows researchers to recognize and categorize seemingly similar variants of malware malware and can be integrated to use within Cuckoo.
 IBM calls Yara the malware analyst’s “pattern matching swiss army knife” and can be used on both Windows and Linux machines (though on Linux machines you’ll need to build it from source code).
-Yara Rules has been added into our Endpoint Detection and Response framework in order to assist us in identifying the malware samples we encounter, classify them and later share our finding with customers and the community.
+Yara Rules has been added into our Incident Response Framework in order to assist us in identifying the malware samples we encounter, classify them and later share our finding with customers and the community.

 Last month, Yara’s creators released a new service still in alpha called YaraRules Analyzer, that lets users analyze files in the cloud using full rulesets.
 This ensures that users are always analyzing samples against the most recent ruleset version and frees them from needing to install Yara locally.